YashUppal/App-Academy/04-intermediate-javascript/NOTES.md

 ```
 ## Variables

-In JavaScript, there are three main ways to decalre a variable.
+In JavaScript, there are three main ways to declare a variable.

 1) `const` - To declare a constant.
 A constant cannot be re-assigned, it's value is fixed.
 Note, that the name binding in immutable, but if a const stores a reference type value (e.g object), it is still mutable. `const` are block scoped.